vonox7/golfcoder/Readme.md

 # golfcoder.org

-A global code golf leaderboard for [adventofcode.com](adventofcode.com), with a focus on code size.
+A code golf community leaderboard for [adventofcode.com](adventofcode.com), with a focus on code size.

 Access the production site at [golfcoder.org](https://golfcoder.org).